This article “Simple tricks to create fun food for kids lunchboxes” is a collaboration between Little Peeps Eats and Adventure Snacks.

 Looking for other yummy ideas to pack into your kids lunchboxes?
-I highly recommend these Cacao Nib Muesli Bars (especially if you short on time!!!).
+I highly recommend these Homemade LCM Bars!

 Exclusive Offer for Little Peeps Eats followers!

-Save 10% on ALL products from Adventure Snacks until 31 August 2018 using code: LPE10
+Save 10% on ALL products from Adventure Snacks until using code LITTLEPEEPS

 Rachel Cassidy is the author of this article and the founder of Little Peeps Eats.
 She is a passionate food blogger and brand ambassador, but her most important job is being a mum!
 Little Peeps Eats helps families take the stress out of mealtimes by providing healthy, kid approved recipes, as well as fussy eating tips and tricks.
 Their website hosts a directory of nutritionists, resources and mealtime products to ensure that you have everything you need at your fingertips when it comes to feeding your family.